greatest-ape/aquatic/README.md

 Features at a glance:

+- Multithreaded design scales with large amounts of traffic
+- No database needed (all state is stored in-memory)
 - IPv4 and IPv6 support
-- Optional access control (info hash filtering)
+- Supports only allowing certain torrents, or forbiddding certain torrents
-- Built-in TLS support (HTTP and WebTorrent protocols)
+- Built-in TLS support for HTTP and WebTorrent (no reverse proxy needed)
-- Multithreaded design for handling large amounts of traffic
-- All data is stored in-memory, so there is no need to configure a database

 ## Usage